Redtail catfish

+Unlike other, bottom-dwelling catfish species, the redtail is an active swimmer, and does not lie in-wait on the river bottom to ambush passing prey.
+The redtail catfish is also not a picky eater, and is known for consuming anything that fits into its mouth.
+Meals range from other types of fishes, crustaceans, aquatic worms, and even amphibians, such as frogs, to fallen fruits, seeds and tree nuts, such as those of palms or Ficus.
+In captivity, it has been reported that the redtail catfish will eat dry cat food.

 Fossil species

 Although the redtail catfish is the only living representative of this genus, there are other members that date back to the upper Miocene, and are only known from fossil remains.
 P. nassi was described in 2003, from the Urumaco Formation at Urumaco, Venezuela.
 Another fossil species, P. acreornatus, is known from the Solimões Formation, Acre, Brazil.
 This genus has a minimum age of about 13.5 million years.

 Description

 Phractocephalus hemioliopterus can reach about 1.8 m in length, and about 80 kg in weight.
 However, this is exceptionally rare, and most do not approach this size.
 They average 42-54 in in length.
 These colorful large catfishes have a brownish back, with yellow sides, and characteristic orange-red dorsal fin and caudal fin (hence the common name).
 Sometimes the dorsal, pelvic and anal fins are also red.
 They have a broad head with long whiskers, dark black body and white underneath that extends from the mouth to the caudal fin.
 It has a pair of barbels on the upper jaw, and two pairs on the lower jaw.
 Their whiskers are sensitive and have chemical reception cells which are used as the sense of smell.
 They breed using external fertilization after laying their eggs.
 They communicate by making a clicking sound to warn off potential dangers.